Skip to content

 1.a The EUI Library Data Portal

-The Library maintains a Data Portal providing access to licensed resources for EUI members and introducing open data resources of relevance to EUI research themes.
-All 80 resources indexed in the Data Portal have an online guide with (i) data description and scope (ii) time-period coverage and release/wave information (iii) supporting resources (online manuals, software transfer routines, user networks) and (iv) terms and conditions of access and use.
+The Library maintains a Data Portal providing access to licensed resources for EUI members and introducing selected open data resources of relevance to EUI research themes.
+All 78 resources indexed in the Data Portal have an online guide with (i) data description and scope (ii) time-period coverage and release/wave information (iii) supporting resources (online manuals, software transfer routines, user networks) and (iv) terms and conditions of access and use.
 Modes of access for each database are described in the individual resource guides linked from the Data Portal.
 There are five sub-directories:

-Databases indexed in the EUI Library Data Portal have diverse modes of access, which are described in detail on each resource page: Proxied internet HTML interface (mostly for macroeconomic, political economic and historical resources); Library restricted data server (mostly for micro-socioeconomic resources) and; Desktop application: eg. Datastream via Programmes and Compustat via Stata.
-Macroeconomic data providers include Databanks, ECB, Eurostat, Global Financial Data, IMF, OECD, Refinitiv-LSEG, Standard & Poor’s, Statista GmbH, World Bank, UN and WIIW.
-Micro-socioeconomic data providers include: DIW, Eurostat, GESIS, ICPSR, Moody’s Analytics-BvD and UKDS.
+Databases indexed in the EUI Library Data Portal have diverse modes of access which are described on each resource page.
+The most common modes of access are: proxied internet HTML interface (mostly for macroeconomic, political economic and historical time series); restricted data server (mostly for micro-socioeconomic resources) and desktop application: eg. Datastream via Programmes, Compustat via Stata.

 1.b Registration for access to Library-hosted micro-socioeconomic data